Our experts will run, manage, and perfect your SIEM, while you retain total ownership.

 Responsibility assignment is part of the new customer onboarding process, and is a crucial step in defining who does what in all phases of operations.

-Novacoast uses the RACI model to define roles in the co-managed relationship, and will provide a general RACI during the onboarding process with a new customer, which can be modified or extended as needed.
+Novacoast uses the RACI model to define roles in the co-managed relationship.
+Novacoast will provide a general RACI during the onboarding process with a new customer, which can be modified or extended as needed.

-Novacoast security analysts are the lifeblood of the SOC and the Co-Managed SIEM service, and are held to a very high standard.
+Novacoast security analysts are held to a very high standard, since they are the lifeblood of the SOC and the Co-Managed SIEM service.

 All Novacoast SOC analysts are required to meet specific qualifications such as: Bachelor’s Degree in Computer Science or Computer Technology, preferably with a concentration in Cybersecurity or Information Security.
 The equivalent to the latter would be three years of work experience in Information Security or related technological experience.

-The SOC Lead role is responsible for daily operations of customer environments including, but not limited to: application policy changes, change control, and event investigations.
+The SOC Lead role is responsible for daily operations of customer environments.
+This includes, but is not limited to application policy changes, change control, and event investigations.

 SOC Leads are required to maintain an extensive working knowledge in relation to security.
 Furthermore, they are required to research, develop, and provide solutions to identify any threats or vulnerabilities in the ultimate effort to avoid risks of exploit.